mart505/MASC/README.md

 ## Related work

-This work uses and extends the code and ideas from the following article:
+This work uses and extends the code and ideas from, i.a., the following article:

 Kumar, A., Gupta, P., Balan, R., Neti, L. B. M., & Malapati, A. (2021).
 BERT Based Semi-Supervised Hybrid Approach for Aspect and Sentiment Classification.
 Neural Processing Letters, 53(6), 4207-4224.